 While melting sea ice has no impact on sea level (only melting land ice can contribute to sea level rise), it does have a big impact on regional climate.
-Temperatures around the Arctic are rising faster than anywhere else on Earth, with temperatures this past Winter an incredible 11-14 degrees celsius warmer than normal and Arctic temperatures now higher than they have been for the past 2000 years.
-This will speed up the melting of the Greenland ice sheet (which is contributing to sea level rise), and may also contribute to more unpredictable weather in regions bordering the Arctic (including the British Isles).
+Temperatures around the Arctic are rising faster than anywhere else on Earth, with temperatures in Winter 2016 an incredible 11-14 degrees celsius warmer than normal, similar Arctic heat waves in both Winter 2018 and 2019, and Arctic temperatures now higher than they have been for the past 2000 years.
+This will speed up the melting of the Greenland ice sheet (which is contributing to sea level rise), and may also contribute to more unpredictable weather in regions bordering the Arctic.

 Scientists are busy monitoring Arctic sea ice for signs of hitting a tipping point and working out what the impacts of this might be, but to prevent this tipping point being reached would require a slowdown in global warming as soon as is possible.